 SAPC has once again teamed up with local students on a project which will help raise money for a much-loved local charity.

 Thousands of calendars have been printed and are being sent to SAPC’s clients across the UK.
-Copies are also available to buy on the St Austell Printing Company website, with all money raised going to Cornwall Wildlife Trust.
+Copies are also available to buy in Cornwall Hospice Care Shops across the St Austell area and on the St Austell Printing Company website, with all money raised going to the charity.
 Click here to buy a copy now.

-“We want the calendar to be used as a platform to promote the students’ talent.” continued Matt.
+“We want the calendar to be used as a catalyst to promote the Students’ talent.” continued Matt.

 “We have heard stories of students being awarded projects and jobs off the back of previous calendars.”

 Matt continued “As a Cornish company ourselves, we’re proud of not only what Cornwall has achieved in the past, but the potential of what it will achieve in the future.
 This calendar promotes our home and we look forward to seeing copies on desks across Cornwall and beyond soon.”